bufbuild/protocompile/grammar/README.md

 The result of lexical analysis is a stream of tokens of the following kinds:
  * `identifier`
- * 42 token types corresponding to keywords
+ * 39 token types corresponding to keywords
- * 4 token types corresponding to special identifiers used in the protobuf text format
  * `int_literal`
  * `float_literal`
  * `string_literal`